Far and away, the very best routes in Southern California’s most scenic and most popular cycling region!

 We will have checkpoints along the way to provide you with a wide variety of food choices including bananas, PB&J sandwiches, Clif bars, granola/fruit/energy bars, Hammer Gel, Sustained Energy and/or Perpetuem, Heed, and Endurolytes, plus other snacks and goodies.
 Lunch will be served at the finish line in Buellton from approximately 1:30pm to 5pm.

 Planet Ultra route sheets include lots of useful information to help riders navigate the course.
 For example, we’ll let you know if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
 We know that riders like to have the course marked.
 However, many of the towns/cities/counties specifically request that no markings are placed in the road.
 Our permits are contingent on NOT doing this.
 Most importantly, the Solvang area is host to many, many events, and there are road markings all over the place – most of which will NOT be for our ride.
 If you don’t pay attention to your route sheet, you’re likely to follow some random arrow which puts you off course.
 So please, ALWAYS HAVE YOUR ROUTE SHEET WITH YOU and be aware of where you are on the route.
-Our experience is that riders get lost whether the course is marked or not – because they’re not paying attention.
-Fewer riders get lost when they’re mindful of where they are on the route sheet.
+Our experience is that riders get lost whether the course is marked or not; but fewer riders get lost when they’re mindful of where they are on the route sheet.
 Please understand and take responsibility for navigation.
-Make it part of your experience.

 NOTE: Route sheets will be available as an excel file to registered riders if so requested via email between two weeks and four days before the event.
 However, we cannot guarantee that the route sheet will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.